 Does the United States allow dual citizenship?
 Yes, practically speaking.
-The U.S. government does not require naturalized
+The U.S. government does not require naturalized U.S. citizens to relinquish citizenship in their country of origin.

 American dual citizenship is possible in certain countries such as Portugal, Spain, Malta, Cyprus, Belgium, Denmark, Australia, the UK, and Dominica.
 The list may be subject to change depending on the changes in policy.
-Among them, Portugal and Spain offer Golden Visa programs.

 A U.S. citizen may naturalize in a foreign state without any risk to his or her U.S. citizenship.
 However, persons who acquire a foreign nationality after age 18 by applying for it may relinquish their U.S. nationality if they wish to do so.